-Chelsea update: is Benitez heading for exit?
+Chelsea update: Is Benitez heading for exit?

 Rafael Benitez has failed to grab a win from any of Chelsea’s last three matches.
 The Spaniard saw his team suffer a damaging 3-1 defeat in the hands of West Ham at the weekend.

-The Blues are currently sitting third in the table but are trailing Manchester United by a considerable ten points having played the same number of games but by winning only 7 out of the 15.
+The Blues are currently sitting third in the table but are trailing Manchester United by a considerable ten points having played the same number of games but by winning only seven out of the 15.

 Benitez hasn’t had the best time off the pitch either seeing as the arrival of the former Liverpool boss at Stamford Bridge hasn’t been welcomed by all Chelsea fans.
 During their game against Manchester city which ended in a disappointing draw, fans made their views heard by putting up banners with the name of former manager Roberto Di Matteo, who despite his brilliant spell within his six months at the club, was sacked by owner Roman Abramovich.